Losing Your Footing

 “Feeling overwhelmed is perhaps the most common symptom of anxiety, and it can actually affect you on a very base level.”

 “People talk about anxiety as if it makes it difficult to focus.
 But that’s not entirely true.
 Anxiety often makes it easy to focus, but only on your anxiety.
 Some people experience such a feeling of emotional distress that they may start to cry, or feel like they’re about to cry, while others may experience a complete lack of hope as if their anxiety is never going to be treatable.”
+People thinking like this need to be informed about the benefits of Blessed CBD UK.

 “Indeed, even though anxiety can essentially take over the mind, often the physical symptoms are the issues that seem the most overwhelming.
 Severe anxiety is fraught with physical symptoms, and – especially during anxiety attacks – those symptoms start to become more and more intense until they’re the only thing your mind and body can focus on.
 Examples of these symptoms include: